-Your shingles look curled or they’re losing granules (keep an eye out for dark patches as a sign of lost granules)
+Your slates look curled, or they’re losing granules (keep an eye out for dark patches as a sign of lost granules)

-Your shingles are falling apart/missing near the roof valleys
+Your slates are falling apart/missing near the roof valleys

-There’s moisture or daylight coming through the roof board
+Moisture or daylight is coming through the roof board

 There’s interior water damage or water stains on your ceilings or walls